FREQUENTLY ASKED QUESTIONS

 Are there any hazards on the various routes?

 The LBJ 100 goes through active ranch land in many parts.
 As such, cyclists will encounter some potential obstacles such as cattle guards, loose gravel, pitted roads, cattle and sheep (and their droppings), and low water crossings.
 Please be careful as you encounter these.
-In particular, there are two low water crossings on the 42-mile route that can be very slippery if wet, which all depends on how much rain the area has received the week prior to the ride.
+In particular, two low water crossings on the 42-mile route can be very slippery if wet, which depends on how much rain the area has received the week before the ride.
 Ride organizers will monitor these two crossings up before the ride to determine what additional safety measures might be taken to minimize these potential hazards.

 Are there activities for non-cyclists?

 Absolutely!
-Non-cyclists can take the self-guided tour of the Ranch, sign up for a tour around the grounds of the Texas White House, go inside the JetStar that served as Air Force One, see displays, a video, and the bookstore in the Hangar, and visit the adjacent LBJ State Park.
+Non-cyclists can visit the adjacent LBJ State Park.
 In addition, you'll be in the heart of the Texas Hill Country with over 50 wineries and several distilleries within a 30-minute drive of the Ranch.

 Can a non-cyclist buy a lunch ticket?